Election Day

 I wish, somehow, I could make this big, beautiful country live up to its promises.
 Especially now.
 Those promises that are so riveting and inspiring, they’ve launched a million dreams.
 They’ve filled us with dignity and hope, even those of us who were left out at the beginning.
 They’ve rocketed a nation of scrappy immigrants to the moon and beyond.

 But I’m just one humble person.
 One citizen.
-And a woman, too.
 I don’t have that power.
 I can’t right all the wrongs.
 I can’t force leaders to respect our votes.
 Or to do anything, really.

 All I can do is speak.
 I’m just one person but I can stand up.
 I can use my presence and my voice to demand democracy.
 I can go where I can go, and I can say what I can say.
 I can speak up for others.
 I can put my body and my voice in the way.
 And I can choose what to stand for.